Spinal Stenosis

 What is Spinal Stenosis?

-The diameter of the canal through which the spinal cord passes through the vertebrae differs in the waist, back, and neck regions.
-Spinal stenosis; It can be seen due to thickening of the ligaments with age, bone protrusions due to arthrosis, herniated disc, vertebral fractures, collapse of the vertebrae due to osteoporosis, tumors and postoperative complications.
-If the diameter of this canal is narrowed by 25%, it is called mild, if it is narrowed by 25-50%, it is called moderate, if it is narrowed more than 50%, it is called severe narrow canal.
-The spinal stenosis is most common between the L2-L5 vertebrae in the lumbar region and between the C4-C7 vertebrae in the neck.
+The diameter of the canal through which the spinal cord passes within the vertebrae varies across the waist, back, and neck regions.
+Spinal stenosis may arise from ligament thickening due to aging, bone protrusions from arthrosis, herniated discs, vertebral fractures, vertebral collapse from osteoporosis, tumors, and postoperative complications.
+When the canal diameter is reduced by 25%, it is classified as mild; by 25-50%, as moderate; and by more than 50%, as severe narrow canal.
+Spinal stenosis is most frequently observed between the L2-L5 vertebrae in the lumbar region and between the C4-C7 vertebrae in the neck.

 Why does Spinal Stenosis Occur?